Inference for the proportional odds cumulative logit model with monotonicity constraints for ordinal predictors and ordinal response: Introduction

 \section{Introduction}

-Regression problems are treated in which the response variable is ordinal and one or more of the explanatory variables are ordinal as well.
-When considering regression relations between variables, monotonicity has a special status regarding ordinal variables.
+Regression problems are treated in which the response variable is ordinal and one or more of the predictors are ordinal as well, potentially in the presence of additional interval-scaled or categorical predictors.
+When considering regression relations between variables, monotonicity of the parameters associated to categories has a special status regarding ordinal variables.
 The ordinal scale type implies that the ordering of the possible values is meaningful, whereas there is no meaningful quantitative distance between them.
-Changing values of the explanatory variable in a meaningful manner means to increase or decrease them.
-Assuming a general monotonic relationship between explanatory variable and response means that such a meaningful change is connected to the response in the same way (meaning either decreasing or increasing) everywhere on the measurement scale of the explanatory variable.
-This gives the monotonicity assumption a special status between ordinal variables, although of course not all relationships between ordinal variables are monotonic.
-Note that monotonicity for ordinal variables can be seen as analogous to linearity for interval scaled measurements, which implies that the same quantitative difference between values of the explanatory variable (defined as meaningful at interval scale level) has the same quantitative effect on the response everywhere on the measurement scale.
+A monotonic relationship between an ordinal predictor and an ordinal response means that changes in the predictor affect the response ``consistently'', i.e., whenever the predictor increases, the response tends to move in the same direction (be it larger or smaller).
+Arguably, monotonicity for ordinal variables is analogous to linearity for interval scaled measurements with meaningful quantitative differences, where changing the explanatory variable by a certain amount will on average change the response consistently, i.e., by an amount that is everywhere the same.
 In this sense the monotonic relationship between ordinal variables in a regression is a key reference point, as is the linearity assumption between interval scaled variables.
-A monotonicity assumption can be seen as default, unless contradicted by the data or specific background knowledge.
+Although of course not all relations between ordinal variables are monotonic, monotonicity can be seen as default, unless contradicted by the data or specific background knowledge.